Join the club to access all our art lessons, camps, and printables! 👉

 Time for the plaster cloth!
 Put a few strips of the plaster wrap in a small dish of warm water.
 Use the plaster wrap to cover the armature.

-Also, it’s important to let some of the water drip off the wrap before adding it to the armature–this prevents the armature from getting too wet while you are working.
+Also, it’s important to let some of the water drip off the wrap before adding it to the sculpture –this prevents it from getting too wet while you are working.

 4. Paint sculpture